whiplashoo/split-image/README.md

 ### Other options

+#### Reverse split:

 `split-image bridge.jpg 2 2 -r`

-Reverse split: will attempt to merge similarly named image tiles to one image.
+Will attempt to merge similarly named image tiles to one image.
 So, if you have these images in the current directory:

 * bridge_0.jpg
 * bridge_1.jpg